-(1) The main role of the European Data Protection Board (hereinafter the "EDPB") is to ensure the consistent application of the GDPR throughout the EEA.
-To this effect, it follows from Article 64(1)(f) GDPR that the EDPB shall issue an opinion where a supervisory authority (hereinafter "SA") aims to approve binding corporate rules (hereinafter "BCRs") within the meaning of Article 47 GDPR.

-(2) The EDPB welcomes and acknowledges the efforts the companies make to uphold the GDPR standards in a global environment.
+- (1) The main role of the European Data Protection Board (hereinafter the "EDPB") is to ensure the consistent application of the GDPR throughout the EEA.
+To this effect, it follows from Article 64(1)(f) GDPR that the EDPB shall issue an opinion where a supervisory authority (hereinafter "SA") aims to approve binding corporate rules (hereinafter "BCRs") within the meaning of Article 47 GDPR. - (2) The EDPB welcomes and acknowledges the efforts the companies make to uphold the GDPR standards in a global environment.
 Building on the experience under Directive 95/46/EC, the EDPB affirms the important role of BCRs to frame international transfers and its commitment to support the companies in setting-up their BCRs.
 This opinion aims towards this objective and takes into account that the GDPR strengthened the level of protection, as reflected in the requirements of Article 47 GDPR, and conferred to the EDPB the task to issue an opinion on the competent SA's draft decision aiming to approve BCRs.
-This task of the EDPB aims to ensure the consistent application of the GDPR, including by the SAs, controllers, and processors.

-(3) Pursuant to Article 46(1) GDPR, in the absence of a decision pursuant to Article 45(3) GDPR, a controller or processor may transfer personal data to a third country or international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.
+This task of the EDPB aims to ensure the consistent application of the GDPR, including by the SAs, controllers, and processors. - (3) Pursuant to Article 46(1) GDPR, in the absence of a decision pursuant to Article 45(3) GDPR, a controller or processor may transfer personal data to a third country or international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.
 A group of undertakings or group of enterprises engaged in a joint economic activity may provide such safeguards by the use of legally binding BCRs, which expressly confer enforceable rights on data subjects and fulfil a series of requirements (Article 46 GDPR).
 The implementation and adoption of BCRs by a group of undertakings is intended to provide guarantees that apply uniformly in all third countries and, consequently, independently of the level of protection guaranteed in each third country.
 The specific requirements listed in the GDPR are the minimum items BCRs shall specify (Article 47(2) GDPR).
-The BCRs are subject to approval from the competent SA (hereinafter "the BCR Lead"), in accordance with the consistency mechanism set out in Article 63 and Article 64(1)(f) GDPR, provided that the BCRs meet the conditions set out in Article 47 GDPR, together with the requirements set out in the relevant working documents of the Article 29 Working Party2, endorsed by the EDPB.
+The BCRs are subject to approval from the competent SA (hereinafter "the BCR Lead"), in accordance with the consistency mechanism set out in Article 63 and Article 64(1)(f) GDPR, provided that the BCRs meet the conditions set out in Article 47 GDPR, together with the requirements set out in the EDPB Recommendations 1/2022 on the Application for Approval and on the elements and principles to be found in Controller Binding Corporate Rules (Art.
+47 GDPR), adopted on 20 June 2023, which supersede the working documents WP256 rev.01 and WP264 of the Article 29 Working Party2.